Undistraction/undistraction-com/src/content/pages/home/main.md

 non-trivial iOS apps (though not for a while) and I'm currently dabbling with a little Haskell.
-Over the years I've worked for a huge variety of customers from high-street fashion brands, high-end design agencies and startups to social enterprise, NGOs and theatre companies on websites and both web and mobile apps.
+Over the years I've worked for a huge variety of customers from high-street fashion brands, high-end design agencies and startups to social enterprise, NGOs and theatre companies, on websites and both web and mobile apps.

 I'm a big fan of CSS-in-JS and functional programming and I am one of the core contributors to [Ramda Adjunct](https://github.com/char0n/ramda-adjunct), the